Pinkalicious & Peterrific

-Pinkalicious & Peterrific is an educational animated children's television series on PBS Kids, based upon the Pinkalicious book series by Victoria and Elizabeth Kann.
-The series is produced by Sixteen South in association with WGBH Kids.
+Pinkalicious & Peterrific is an animated children's educational television series on PBS Kids, based upon the Pinkalicious book series by Victoria and Elizabeth Kann (Elizabeth co-written Pinkalicious and Purplelicious).
+The series is produced by WGBH Kids in association with Sixteen South.

 The series premiered on February 19, 2018, with its first season of 38 episodes.
-PBS Kids announced the renewal of the series for a second and third season in October 2019; the second season premiered on March 30, 2020 and ended on December 7, 2020; the third season premiered on June 18, 2021 and ended on January 12, 2022.
-A fourth season was later announced; the fourth season premiered on September 26, 2022.
+PBS Kids announced the renewal of the series for a second and third season in October 2019.
+The second season premiered on March 30, 2020 and ended on December 7, 2020.
+The third season premiered on June 18, 2021 and ended on January 12, 2022.
+A fourth season was later announced, which premiered on September 26, 2022.
 Ahead of its season four premiere, PBS Kids renewed the series for a fifth season with 7 episodes and sixth and seventh seasons each with 6 episodes.
-The fifth season premiered on February 13, 2023.
+The fifth season premiered on February 13, 2023, the sixth season on February 12, 2024, and the seventh season on February 10, 2025.

 Overview

 Designed to encourage preschool-age children to explore the arts and develop their creativity, Pinkalicious & Peterrific follows the adventures of Pinkalicious and her brother Peter as they imagine how the world looks through her artful eye.
 Each episode consists of two 11 minute stories, including an interstitial live-action segment and an original song.